Ilfjellet

-Ilfjellet is a mountain in the municipality of Rennebu in Trøndelag county, Norway.
-It is located in the northeastern part of the municipality, about 13 km north of the municipal center of Berkåk and 10 km southeast of Å in neighboring Meldal municipality.
+Ilfjellet is a mountain in Rennebu Municipality in Trøndelag county, Norway.
+It is located in the northeastern part of the municipality, about 13 km north of the municipal center of Berkåk and 10 km southeast of Å in neighboring Orkland Municipality.
 The mountain is 1218 m tall.

 Name

 The mountain is named after the river Ila.
 The last element is the finite form of fjell which means "fell" or "mountain".
 The river name is derived from Old Norse íla which means "spring".